 The rich railroading heritage of northern Nevada lives on at the Nevada State Railroad Museum in Carson City.
-An extraordinary collection of railroad equipment, artifacts, documents and related exhibits portrays how the railroad transformed a hostile territory into an essential contributor to the growing nation in the late 19th and 20th centuries.
+In the heart of Nevada’s Capital City, this Nevada State Museum is home to an extraordinary collection of railroad equipment, artifacts, documents and related exhibits, that portray how the railroad transformed a hostile territory into an essential contributor to the growing nation in the late 19th and early 20th centuries.
 Visitors can learn the important role played by the world-famous Virginia & Truckee Railroad in obtaining Nevada distinction as the “Silver State.”

 From mountains of silver to the silver screen, the railroad cars and locomotives on display at the museum have a rich and colorful history.
-The museum’s signature piece is the magnificent Inyo, built in 1875 it is one of the oldest operating steam locomotives in the United States.
-It became a star in Hollywood, appearing in 29 movies and starring in the Wild, Wild West television series.
+The museum’s signature piece is the magnificent Inyo locomotive.
+Built in 1875, it is one of the oldest operating steam locomotives in the United States, and even made its way into the movies, appearing in 29 movies and starred in the Wild, Wild West television series.